Share this post:

 Browning’s work started in the foothills of Utah, where he received his first patent at age 24 for the Browning Bros.
 1879 Patent single shot rifle.
 The design caught the attention of Winchester, and thus started a four-decade career that would find Browning working with six gun manufacturers developing civilian and military firearms of every type imaginable.
 If you’ve fired a gun, odds are you’ve used a Browning design or one of its spiritual successors.

-Browning touched nearly every corner of gun design, as evidenced by a list of just a few of his well-known firearms: The Browning Auto-5, the Browning Hi-Power, the Browning Superposed, the Colt Woodsman, three decades worth of Winchester lever action, pump action, and single shot rifle and shotgun models (including the famous Winchester Model 1894), the M1917 water-cooled machine gun, the M1919 air-cooled machine gun, the BAR, the M2 .50 caliber machine gun, and an entire line of Colt recoil operated pistols, including the famed M1911 pistol, the sidearm that helped America become back to back World War champs.
+No one else who created guns had as much influence as Browning, as evidenced by a list of just a few of his well-known firearms: The Browning Auto-5, the Browning Hi-Power, the Browning Superposed, the Colt Woodsman, three decades worth of Winchester lever action, pump action, and single shot rifle and shotgun models (including the famous Winchester Model 1894), the M1917 water-cooled machine gun, the M1919 air-cooled machine gun, the BAR, the M2 .50 caliber machine gun, and an entire line of Colt recoil operated pistols, including the famed M1911 pistol, the sidearm that helped America become back to back World War champs.
 A brilliant inventor in an era of unprecedented American invention, no other gun designer is credited with so many revolutionary breakthroughs.

 While not as widely known today as Browning, John Pedersen was no less resourceful.
-With 69 gun-related patents to his name that spanned nearly every civilian and military firearms genre, its little wonder Browning called Pedersen “the greatest gun designer in the world.”
+With 69 gun-related patents to his name that spanned nearly every civilian and military firearms genre, it's little wonder Browning called Pedersen “the greatest gun designer in the world.”

 John Pedersen’s efforts to procure military contracts were partially hindered by poor timing and chance, as is perhaps most famously illustrated with the Pedersen Device.
 The U.S. military was impressed with Pedersen’s creation, a device that transformed a bolt-action M1903 rifle into a semi-automatic, but World War 1 ended before the new invention could be deployed.
 Pedersen’s next attempt to develop a semi-automatic standard for the American military with his T2 rifle series also garnered a great deal of interest but was ultimately bested by the famous M1 Garand.